-Today’s home design trends have also added a third factor into consideration: energy-efficiency.
+Today’s home design trends have also added a third factor into consideration: energy efficiency.
 On top of adding value to your home and protecting it both from natural and human elements, doors and windows also need to minimize the use of artificial sources of energy, particularly, light.

 One type of door that fits all three considerations is the sliding patio door.
-However, before you begin investing resources into installing a sliding glass door, here are 5 considerations you should take into account:
+However, before you begin investing resources into installing a sliding glass door, here are five considerations you should take into account:

 Sliding glass patio doors are ideal when you want to save swing space and add a modern flair to your design.
-But the most common use for sliding glass doors is to provide a seamless transition between your indoor and outdoor spaces: blended indoor and outdoor spaces essentially extend your living space into the exterior to create the illusion of single unencumbered space.
+But the most common use for sliding glass doors is to provide a seamless transition between your indoor and outdoor spaces: blended indoor and outdoor spaces essentially extend your living space into the exterior to create the illusion of a single unencumbered space.
 To that end, there are a number of options available such as

 - Pocket doors: where each panel slides away into a pocket inside the wall thus opening up the entire space to the indoors